Trump's emergency order for DC is set to expire, but House moves to place new limits on the city

 Local police joined hundreds of federal law enforcement officers and agents on sweeps and roundups and other police operations.
 About 2,000 members of the National Guard from D.C. as well as seven states were also part of the surge of law enforcement.

-Congress, satisfied by steps that Bowser has taken to ensure that the cooperation with the city will continue, decided not to extend the emergency, returning the police to district control.
+Congress, satisfied by the steps that Bowser has taken to ensure that the cooperation with the city and its police force will continue, decided not to extend the emergency, returning the police to district control.

 Some of the House bills focus on law enforcement

 Thirteen of the bills call for repealing or changing D.C. laws.
-Some provisions in play would remove the district's elected attorney general, who recently asked a judge to intervene in the takeover.
+Some provisions in play would remove the position of the district's elected attorney general, who recently asked a judge to intervene in the takeover.
 Others would allow the president to appoint someone to the position.

 There is also a move to lower the age of trying juveniles to 14 from 16 for certain crimes, and one to change the bail system and remove methods the council can use to extend emergency bills.